Gauge Invariants at Arbitrary $N$ and Trace Relations: Introduction

 The study of conformal field theories (CFTs) with gauge group $U(N)$ is central to our understanding of holography and the AdS/CFT correspondence.
 At large $N$, correlators simplify and the Hilbert space organizes naturally in terms of single- and multi-trace operators.
 Different trace structures are orthogonal, and the basis of operators generated by single traces admits a direct identification with the Fock space of supergravity.
 At finite $N$, however, the situation becomes far more subtle: trace structures mix and the trace basis no longer diagonalizes the two-point function.
 Remarkably, an alternative basis exists, given by Schur polynomials~\cite{Corley:2001zk}, which continues to diagonalize the free two-point function even at finite $N$.
 This construction generalizes to gauge groups $O(N)$ and $Sp(N)$~\cite{Caputa:2013hr,Caputa:2013vla}, and at finite $N$ it naturally encodes non-perturbative brane states such as giant gravitons ~\cite{Balasubramanian:2001nh,Corley:2001zk,Aharony:2002nd}, as well as the $\tfrac{1}{2}$-BPS Lin-Lunin-Maldacena (LLM) geometries ~\cite{Lin:2004nb}.
 Together with natural multi-matrix extensions~\cite{Kimura:2007wy,Brown:2007xh,Bhattacharyya:2008rb,Bhattacharyya:2008xy,Brown:2008ij}, this basis provides a powerful framework for computing CFT correlators involving giant gravitons and LLM geometries~\cite{Berenstein:2004kk,Balasubramanian:2005mg,Berenstein:2017rrx,deMelloKoch:2008ugi,Bissi:2011dc,Caputa:2012yj,Lin:2012ey,Garner:2014kna}.
 A further complication at finite $N$ is that multi-trace operators are not independent but instead satisfy non-trivial trace relations \cite{procesi1976invariant}.
 These relations underlie important phenomena such as the stringy exclusion principle and the truncation of Hilbert spaces \cite{deMelloKoch:2025ngs,deMelloKoch:2025rkw}.
 Understanding these finite-$N$ effects is therefore essential for probing physics beyond the planar approximation.

 In this work we explore a complementary perspective: instead of fixing $N$ from the outset, we consider $U(N)$ CFTs at arbitrary $N$.
 Mathematically, this corresponds to working with the free trace algebra in which no relations are imposed.
 In this enlarged Hilbert space, one finds states that have no counterpart at finite $N$; we refer to these as evanescent states, since they vanish once the trace relations are enforced.
 These evanescent states are closely related to states of the same name that appear (for example) in studies of the Wilson-Fisher CFT when $d$ is continued to non-integer values~\cite{Hogervorst:2015akt}.
 Our construction provides a universal object that interpolates between all finite-$N$ theories and offers a natural setting for analytic continuation in $N$.
+Classical $\frac{1}{16}$-BPS states in super Yang–Mills theory at non-integer gauge group rank—which is closely related to the present analysis—were recently studied in \cite{Budzik:2023vtr}.